 THE VERANDAH RESTAURANT – One of the grand dames of the restaurant scene, Verandah is ensconced in an old St. Clair house with a wrap-around porch and pretty dining room.
 Lunch is the draw here with menus of Shrimp Sauteed in Cajun Butter with bhaji rice, plantains and veggies and the Pork Tenderloin with a Mustard & Cream Sauce served with breadfruit oil down, plantains and veggies.

-SHARK & BAKE MARACAS BEACH – Take the short drive to Maracas for a swim and the renown Shark & Bake.
-This delicacy amounts to no more than pieces of fried shark slapped inside a ‘fry bake,’ but it is delicious!
+SHARK&SHRIMP & BAKE MARACAS BEACH – Take the short drive to Maracas for a swim and instead of the very popular Shark & Bake (shark is overfished), consider opting for the shrimp!
 Be prepared for long lines at the most popular stand, Richard’s Shark & Bake, or try Uncle Sam’s, which by all accounts is equally good or better according to your belly.
-No matter where you buy your shark & bake, head to the condiment bar and drizzle it with garlic sauce and chadon beni dressing and then top it all off with cucumbers, cabbage, pineapple, lettuce, tomatoes, etc.
+No matter where you buy your shark shrimp & bake, head to the condiment bar and drizzle it with garlic sauce and chadon beni dressing and then top it all off with cucumbers, cabbage, pineapple, lettuce, tomatoes, etc.

 SOUP – Trinidad & Tobago has a strong soup tradition with soup being a stand-in for Saturday lunch or the perfect after-party/late night meal.
 Soup like doubles is everywhere, get a bowl (or cup) from the man on the street or in most restaurants.
 Check De Boss Ah Soup, The Breakfast Shed, Veni Soup or the lady at Lady Young lookout for a bowl of filling corn soup with dumplings, fish broth, dhal, beef , lentil, or cow heel soups.